-The number of authorised pilots on the Tay at the end of 2020 was three, two of which were 1st Class Pilots.
+The number of authorised pilots on the Tay at the end of 2021 was three, all 1st Class Pilots.
 Pilotage services are provided utilising 2 pilot vessels.

-There were 4 Pilotage Management Committee meetings held during 2020.
+There were 4 Pilotage Management Committee meetings held during 2022.

-There were 451 acts of pilotage carried out on the Tay for Dundee in 2020 compared with 549 in 2018 an decrease of 18%.
+There were 405 acts of pilotage carried out on the Tay for Dundee in 2022 compared with 427 in 2021.
 Perth vessels have their own authorised pilots.